 What If I...

-- Your PHEAA State Grant may be affected.
+- Your PA State Grant may be affected for the upcoming term.

-- Your next loan disbursement will be cancelled and your loan will become due.
+- Your next loan disbursement will be cancelled.

 Complete Withdrawal Policy